What the experts say

 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.

 One of the challenges of coaching with regards to athletes taking part in competition in variable climatic conditions is the question of how, or indeed if, the warm up should be altered?
-Many teams and individuals have a preset warm-up routine appropriate only to the 'average' conditions in which they prepare for training or competition.
-Often, a fallback plan is missing which allows for variations in climate and levels of excitement of the athletes.
-A stud aimed to examine whether athletes are able to self-select their optimal warm up and proposed a methodological approach to investigating the effects of warm up on performance.
+Many teams and individuals have a pre-set warm-up routine appropriate only to the 'average' conditions in which they prepare for training or competition.
+Often, a fall-back plan is missing which allows for variations in climate and levels of excitement of the athletes.
+A study aimed to examine whether athletes are able to self-select their optimal warm up and proposed a methodological approach to investigating the effects of warm up on performance.
 In the study male subjects underwent a free field warm up at a self-selected intensity and duration during which heart rate and body temperature were monitored.
 The intensity of this warm up was subsequently estimated from the heart rate obtained during an incremental test to determine maximal power.
 Performance (cycle time to exhaustion at maximal power), heart rate and temperature, were then examined following each of: no warm up; reference warm up (based on free warm up); reference-10% intensity and reference+10% intensity.
 Results showed no significant difference in heart rate and temperature increase between free and reference warm up.
-Most importantly, performance improvement after warm up conditions gave reference (56%) > reference-10 (33%) > reference+10 (11%) > no warm up.
+Most importantly, performance improvement after warming up conditions gave reference (56%) > reference-10 (33%) > reference+10 (11%) > no warm up.
 It was interesting that the higher intensity warm up of reference+10 led to a reduction in performance relative to even the reduced warm up of reference-10 - you can definitely overdo the warm up!
 A warm up intensity ranging from 54-72% of maximal power and inducing an increase in heart rate to around 80% max, was found to be optimal.
 While most athletes were able to self-determine the intensity of their optimal warm up, for others there is still a need for continued coaching intervention.